silicon-heaven/shv-doc/src/rpctransportlayer.md

 Connection between devices is automatically established with first message being exchanged.
 There can be only one connection channel between two devices.
-To disengage it the special empty message can be sent (that is regular CAN message with `NotLast` not set and `First` set in CAN ID and data containing only one byte with destination device address.
+To disengage it the `ResetSession` message can be sent (that is regular CAN message with `NotLast` not set and `First` set in CAN ID and data containing only byte with destination device address and one `00` byte.

 ### Broadcast